Foreclosures are surging as U.S. homeowners grapple with rising costs

 Although foreclosures — which include default notices, scheduled auctions or bank repossessions — remain well below their pre-pandemic levels, they are on the rise.

-As of August, foreclosure filings had risen six straights months and were up 18% from a year ago, according to property data firm ATTOM.
+As of August, foreclosure filings had risen six straights months year-over-year and were up 18% from the same period in 2025, according to property data firm ATTOM.
 Through June, roughly 188,000 properties had foreclosure filings, putting the U.S. on track to surpass the roughly 322,000 U.S. properties that went into foreclosure in 2024.

 "Paying for the house, the car, the necessity bills — I just couldn't do it anymore," said Draxler, who had come close to losing her home in foreclosure on three previous occasions over the last decade.